zackaryoconnor/Basic-Facebook-Clone/README.md

 # Basic Facebook Clone
-A simplified version of the Facebook app.
+This is a simplified version of the Facebook app.